octopus-me/Specialization_Data_Science_Python/Introduction_To_Course/Python_Overview.md

 ## Tuples

-Tuples are similar to listis, but they are immutable, meaning they cannot be changed after creation.
+Tuples are similar to lists, but they are immutable, meaning they cannot be changed after creation.
 They are used to store collection of items in specific order.

 ### Features:
 - **Ordered: ** The items have a defined order, and that order will not change.